 Teen pedestrian safety survey

-With the support of FedEx, Parachute conducted a poll of Canadian teenagers to better understand the habits and experiences associated with distracted walking and pedestrian safety for teens.
+With the support of FedEx, Parachute conducted a poll of Canadian teenagers in 2014 to better understand the habits and experiences associated with distracted walking and pedestrian safety for teens.
 We polled 510 Canadian teenagers aged 13 to 18, across a balanced sample of gender and regions in Canada, to capture these results which give us a great picture of what is going on here in Canada.

 The study found that 51% of Canadian teens report being hit or almost hit by a car, bike or motorcycle.
 Of those 51%, 6% were actually hit, and 46% reported they were almost hit.
 Interestingly, teenagers from Quebec were significantly less likely to have reported being ‘almost hit’ (33%) compared to teens in Western Canada (49%) and Ontario (48%).

 We asked teens that reported being hit or almost hit (51%) to consider the circumstances of the incident or near miss.
 Teens reported the following reasons: